bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 technology people with disabilities use to interact with and understand websites.

-Another important concept to know about when you\'re talking about HTML is the Document Object Model or DOM.
+Another important concept to know about when you&apos;re talking about HTML is the Document Object Model or DOM.

 Users need to be able to interact with elements on a web page.